tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 To move forward with a light-client secure state sync based on key-ranges, here are some next steps:

+- The state sync reactor should follow the same architecture as the new blockchain reactor ala [#3753](https://github.com/tendermint/tendermint/pull/3753).
 - The proposal in issue #3639 should be fleshed out and written up more formally as an ADR (ie. in this one)
 - Need to address the initial light client sync (this will depend on a working